gcallah/SoftwareEngineering/md/chap1.md

 ### The ethic code and its eight principles

-CM and the IEEE are professional associations that created a code of ethics that contains eight Principles related to how software engineers should behave and make decisions.
+CM and the IEEE are professional associations that created a code of ethics that contains eight principles related to how software engineers should behave and make decisions.
 These eight principles include:

 - **Public**